- Home

 Habitat for Humanity Home Improvement Outlets

 Donate new and used building materials, including tools, furniture, appliances and more.
-Visit Habitat for Humanity website for locations and information.
+Visit the Habitat for Humanity website for locations and information.

 Mattresses

-Spring Back Colorado accepts mattresses for recycling - pickup is available.
+Spring Back Colorado accepts mattresses for recycling.
+Pickup is available.

 Mercury

-Liquid mercury and mercury containing devices such as barometers, blood pressure gauges, relays, switches, thermometers, and thermostats: to find a recycling location, visit thermostat-recycle.org .
+Liquid mercury and mercury containing devices such as barometers, blood pressure gauges, relays, switches, thermometers, and thermostats: to find a recycling location, visit thermostat-recycle.org.

 Motor Oil